Essere giovani | A philosophical journey about youth

 For Caffo, being young refers to an open state of possibilities, as life has barely begun.
 Young people are open to the power of wonder: everything is new and can be exciting.
 And it is precisely from the ability to be overwhelmed by this sense of wonder that philosophy originates.

 Moreover, in Essere giovani, youth is associated with the constant exercise of living in the present moment.
 In the words of the Latin poet Horatius that means Carpe Diem, or ‘seize the day.’
 A concept that Florentine statesman and patron of arts and letters Lorenzo de’ Medici majestically paraphrases in the Triumph of Bacchus, by highlighting the uncertainty of tomorrow and, as a consequence, the importance of enjoying the present day.
 Or, as another eccentric philosopher of the 20th century, Ludwig Wittgenstein, put it:

 Only the one who lives in the present lives eternally.

 More about youth

-As someone who is leaving youth behind, Caffo wants to leave a big impact on the reader.
+As someone who is leaving youth behind, Caffo wants to leave a significant impact on the reader.
 His main message is that living in the present means nothing else that being young.
 And being young is an attitude, not only a number on an identity card.